ellysh/video-game-bots/ClickerBots/protection.md

 ## Analysis of Actions

 There are several obvious regularities in the `SimpleBot.au3` script.
-Our protection system can analyze the performed actions and make a conclusion about usage of a bot.
+Our protection system can analyze the performed actions and make conclusion about usage of a bot.
 First regularity is time delays between the actions.
-User has not possibility to repeat his actions with very precise delays.
+User does not have a possibility to repeat his actions with very precise delays.
 Protection algorithm can measure delays between the actions of one certain type.
-There is very high probability that the actions are simulated by a bot in case delays between them are less than 100 milliseconds.
-Now we will implement protection algorithm that is based on this time measurement.
+There is very high probability that the actions are simulated by a bot in case the delays between them are less than 100 milliseconds.
+Now we will implement protection algorithm, which is based on this time measurement.

 The protection system should solve two tasks: capture user's actions and analyze them.
-This is a code snippet to capture the pressed keys:
+This is a code snippet to capture pressed keys:
 ```AutoIt
 global const $gKeyHandler = "_KeyHandler"